 - Submit the application with certification fee ($150/year for members $300/year for nonmembers) to ACCED-I; check payable to ACCED-I or credit card information provided on the application form.

 - Applicant receives email notification that their application has been received, outlines the review process and expected date of review completion – applications will be reviewed and completed within 60 days of receipt at the ACCED-I office.

 - ACCED-I reviews application for completeness and determines if criteria have been met.
 If criteria are met, certification is approved.

 - If application is turned down, ACCED-I will notify the applicant of the decision and reason for the denial - suggestions may be offered to work on over the next three months to meet criteria.
 If the applicant can submit documentation to demonstrate changes have been implemented to meet criteria within three months from notification, the applicant does not have to re-apply and pay the certification fee.

-- Successful applicants will receive an approval letter, certificate and logo for display, electronic certification logo to use on materials and website, and a “placard” to use at tradeshows.
+- Successful applicants will receive an approval letter, press release, electronic certification logos to use on materials and website, and a certificate for display.
 In addition, certified institutions will be listed on the ACCED-I website.

 Frequently Asked Questions

 Simply put, what are the minimal criteria to be considered for certification?

 One contact, one contract and one bill for these four services offered: meeting space, dining or catering, AV, and lodging (if available on your campus and required by the program).